jorisvddonk/node-red-contrib-discord/README.md

 node-red-contrib-discord gives you access to three nodes:

 * discordMessage is a node with no inputs and one output allowing you to receive notifications of incoming messages.
-* discordSendMessage is a node with one input and no outputs allowing you to send messages to a Discord channel (this includes private message channels, as well).
+* discordSendMessage is a node with one input and no outputs allowing you to send messages to a Discord channel.
 * discordClient is an advanced deprecated node with one input and one output allowing you to inject a references to a [Discord.js Client](https://discord.js.org/#/docs/main/stable/class/Client) into a message.
 This node can cause node-red to crash if you use it improperly, so take caution.
 Messages containing a Discord.js Client reference can *not* be forked (e.g. sent to two nodes), so you'll have to manually remove the reference to the Client via a function node using `delete msg.discord`.

+# Changelog

+See `CHANGELOG.md` for more info, including information regarding breaking changes per version.

 # Discord.js client sharing